Eat Your Way to Better Hair: The Ultimate Beauty-From-Within Guide

 The Ultimate Beauty-From-Within Guide

-While masks, oils, and serums can help on the surface, real transformation happens on a cellular level.
-What you eat plays a major role in the strength, shine, and growth of your hair.
+While masks, oils, and serums can help on the surface, real transformation happens at a cellular level.
+What you eat plays a meaningful role in the strength, shine, and growth of your hair.
+And it is not about a perfect diet.
+It is about consistent nourishment, honest choices, and understanding which nutrients your hair actually relies on.

 Eggs: Your Scalp’s Best Friend

-Eggs are one of the most complete sources of protein—and since your hair is made of keratin (a protein), this makes eggs essential.
+Eggs are one of the most complete sources of protein, and since hair is made of keratin, a protein, this makes them foundational for hair health.
 They also contain biotin, which supports healthy hair growth and strengthens follicles.

-Try it: Start your morning with soft-boiled eggs, or add one to a smoothie for a sneaky dose of nutrients.
+Try it: Start your morning with soft-boiled eggs, or add one to a smoothie for an easy dose of protein.

 Fatty Fish: The Shine Booster

 Think salmon, sardines, or mackerel.
-These are packed with omega-3 fatty acids that nourish your scalp and add serious luster to dull strands.
-Omega-3s also help reduce inflammation, which can contribute to hair thinning or loss.
+These are rich in omega-3 fatty acids that nourish the scalp and add luster to dull strands.
+Omega-3s also help reduce inflammation, which can contribute to hair thinning or loss over time.

 Try it: Add grilled salmon to a salad or try a smoked version with avocado on toast.